Leila de Lima: Tenure

 De Lima (second from the left) files a bill with fellow representatives Krisel Lagman, Edgar Erice, and Chel Diokno to establish the Independent Commission for Infrastructure, September 9, 2025.

-On May 14, 2025, House Speaker Martin Romualdez invited de Lima as well as fellow representative-elect Chel Diokno to serve in the prosecution panel in the impeachment of Sara Duterte.
+On May 14, 2025, House Speaker Martin Romualdez invited de Lima as well as fellow representative-elect Chel Diokno to serve in the prosecution panel in the first impeachment of Sara Duterte.
 The invitation was seconded by Representatives Joel Chua (Manila–3rd) and Jay Khonghun (Zambales–1st), who noted the "background and legal expertise" of de Lima as being beneficial to the panel.
 She accepted the invitation, citing her commitment to "duty and principle" and affirming non-partisanship in her role, in a move that her colleagues regarded as a "boost" to the panel.

+On September 9, 2025, de Lima and 12 other lawmakers filed House Bill No. 4453, which seeks to address the limited powers of the Independent Commission for Infrastructure (ICI) by granting it broader powers in investigating the massive flood control projects scandal.

+On October 7, 2025, de Lima and 15 other legislators filed House Resolution No. 342, which called on the Department of Foreign Affairs to enact "bolder initiatives" to address Myanmar's humanitarian crisis amidst its ongoing civil war, such as condemning the then-upcoming 2025–26 Myanmar elections and engaging with the exiled National Unity Government, to protect human rights and to further the "restoration of democracy, justice, and regional stability".

+On March 3, 2026, de Lima was elected as the Senior Deputy Minority Leader of the House of Representatives, replacing Caloocan's second district representative Edgar Erice.

+On May 12, 2026, De Lima was elected to serve on the prosecution panel for the second impeachment of Sara Duterte.